 I was returning from lunch with a friend by Étoile/Arc de Triomphe a couple of weeks ago and I got caught in the rain.
 This was not your romantic Paris rain of the movies, but an immediate death-to-all-umbrellas sort of rain.

 It occurred to me though, as I finally took cover in the metro station and started making my way back home, by metro Saint-Paul on Line 1, that there is actually quite a lot I can do on a rainy day in Paris that does not involve going outside at all–well, once I make it the couple of blocks to Saint-Paul.

 BHV’s Offerings–Level 2 has some great souvenir shopping!

 Once you’re at Saint-Paul, you are on the Line 1, the main metro line that runs East-West through Paris.
-There are two stops on Line 1 in particular that offer a bunch of possibilities for keeping busy without stepping a foot outdoors:
+There are three stops on Line 1 in particular that offer a bunch of possibilities for keeping busy without stepping a foot outdoors:

 - Palais Royal – Musée du Louvre.
 From within the metro station, you can access the entrance to the Louvre, as well as the Carrousel du Louvre.
 The Carrousel du Louvre includes a food court and a shopping mall with stores such as Natures et Découvertes, one of my favorites.